saulhardman/frontmend/README.md

 # Frontmend Framework

-A bare bones front-end framework, with RequireJS, google analytics, typekit, retina.js and modernizr.
+A bare bones front-end framework, with RequireJS, bower, and grunt.

+## My Flow

+`cd yourRepoName`
+`ln -s pre-commit.sh .git/hooks/pre-commit`
+`chmod +x .git/hooks/pre-commit`

+`sudo npm install -g bower`

 ## To-do

-- HTML is boring and verbose; implement index and 404 using jade.
 - Flesh out the mixins .scss file with my most used and common mixins.
-- Do some profiling to validate the current JavaScript structure.
 - See what can be done at this stage to ease the introduction of JavaScript testing.
+- bring in dependencies using [bower](http://twitter.github.com/bower/)
+- create a node package using npm (like [heisenburg.js](https://github.com/Heisenbergjs/heisenberg-npm))